labratjazzcat/aliquam/_posts/2017-06-05-roland-sp404sx-ptn-format.md

 - 003c = **Length**

 ### Next Note
 Specifies the number of _ticks_ untill the next note in the pattern should be triggered.
+For notes played simultaneously all but one have a Next Note value of 0, which makes sense play the next sample 0 ticks after this sample.
 ### Pad Code

 ### Bank Switch